ibrahimmahmoudyounes-lab/Netflix-Content-Analysis/README.md

 - Global distribution of Netflix content
 - Content growth trends over the years

-Interactive filters allow users to explore data by year, rating, and content type.
+Interactive filters allow users to explore the data by:
+- Year
+- Rating
+- Content type

 ## Tools Used
 - SQL for data cleaning and preparation
 - Power BI for dashboard design and visualization

-## Data Preparation Steps
+## Data Preparation
+The dataset was prepared using SQL through the following steps:
-- Removed duplicate records
+- Removing duplicate records
-- Cleaned inconsistent or missing values
+- Handling missing and inconsistent values
-- Standardized columns for analysis
+- Standardizing columns for analysis
-- Prepared dataset for visualization
+- Structuring data for visualization

 ## Key Insights
-- Movies represent the larger share of Netflix content.
+- Movies represent a larger share of Netflix’s content catalog.
 - Content additions increased significantly in recent years.
 - Content production is concentrated in specific countries.
-- Rating categories vary depending on content type.
+- Rating distribution varies depending on content type.

 ## Project Outcome
-This project demonstrates practical skills in data cleaning, exploratory analysis, and dashboard storytelling as part of a data analyst portfolio.
+This project delivers a structured and interactive analysis of Netflix content, demonstrating the ability to clean data, perform exploratory analysis, and present insights through effective data visualization.

 ## Author
-Data analysis portfolio project developed during my learning journey.
+Developed by Ibrahim Younis